Italian prepositions: A, IN or DA?

 In the sentences above, the focus is on something happening specifically inside the place.
 Here’s another example:

-Learn Italian with FlexiClasses
+Learn with FlexiClasses

 Book online classes with the best teachers in the industry.